carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 We can also sort the results of our queries by using `ORDER BY`.
 For simplicity, let’s go back to the **species** table and alphabetize it by taxa.

-First, let's look at what's in the **species** table.
-It's a table of the species_id and the full genus, species and taxa information for each species_id.
-Having this in a separate table is nice, because we didn't need to include all this information in our main **surveys** table.
+First, let's look at what's in the **catalogue** table.
+It's a table of the eebo catalogue id and the information for each id.

     SELECT *
-    FROM species;
+    FROM catalogue;

 Now let's order it by taxa.

     SELECT *
-    FROM species
+    FROM cataloguue
-    ORDER BY taxa ASC;
+    ORDER BY Dates ASC;

 The keyword `ASC` tells us to order it in Ascending order.
 We could alternately use `DESC` to get descending order.

     SELECT *
     FROM species
-    ORDER BY taxa DESC;
+    ORDER BY Dates DESC;

 `ASC` is the default.